CaiLiLab/MuRaL/docs/usage.rst

 * ``mural_train``: This tool is for training mutation rate models from the beginning.
-* ``mural_train_TL``: This tool is for training transfer learning models, taking advantage of learned weightsof a pre-trained model.
+* ``mural_train_TL``: This tool is for training transfer learning models, taking advantage of learned weights of a pre-trained model.
-* ``mural_predict``: This tool is forpredicting mutation rates of new sites with a trained model.
+* ``mural_predict``: This tool is for predicting mutation rates of new sites with a trained model.

 **Auxiliary commands**: